UVA-DSI/Open-Data-Lab/README.md

 ## Contact: uva-dsi-opendatalab-request@virginia.edu

 ## Introduction

-The Open Data Lab is an initiative spearheaded by the Data Science Institute at the University of Virginia.
+The Open Data Lab is an initiative to provide infrastructure for reproducible workflows around open data.
+It is spearheaded by the Data Science Institute at the University of Virginia.
 Partner organizations include: the UVA library, the Center for Open Science, and the Public Library of Science.

 Goals:
 * Reference Data - Provision of a large corpus of open research and other data (CC0) and associated analytics (OSI-approved licence) across disciplines to be an exemplar for the representation of open structured and unstructured reference data.